windboxes/core/README.md

-### Create a tailwind css module components in anywhere, no need to import css module file.
+### Create a tailwind css module components in anywhere

+You only need to import CSS modules once, we imported the file from the provider.

 You can create custom styles faster with the sx prop, only need use **tailwind utilities**.